 But reaching over and doing everything for a kid doesn’t help them, it hurts them.
 The golden rule is, set up the activity so that they can do it.
 Don’t open the glue for them, show them how.
 Don’t zip their jacket, connect the starter so they can zip it the rest of the way.
 Kids need to develop the skills to do things themselves.

-It’s much easier to develop the proper writing skills when you aren’t busy negotiating all the stuff on your desk.
-Kids should NOT ever be resting their arm on a book when writing.
+It’s much easier to develop proper writing skills when you aren’t busy negotiating all the stuff on your desk.
+Kids should NOT ever be resting their arms on a book when writing.

-10) Giant backpacks… This one was a pet peeve I developed when working at a middle school.
+10) Giant backpacks.
+This one was a pet peeve I developed when working at a middle school.
 The biggest REASON kids do this is ANXIETY.
-They are scared to be late, they are petrified to be missing the correct notebook, they are anxious to get stuck – unable to open their locker.
+They are scared to be late, they are petrified of missing the correct notebook, they are anxious to get stuck—unable to open their locker.
 The reason it is such a pet peeve is that it is SO bad for a child’s back.
-Kids are supposed to carry only 10 percent of their body weight.
+Kids are supposed to carry only 10% of their body weight.
 Ten percent!
 Check out this great handout from the American Occupational Therapy Association for strategies and information regarding this backpack crisis.